 Faced with an increasingly globalized economic climate, the business world is taking note of the Hospitality Industry’s tradition of hiring young professionals who not only possess qualified degrees, but who also enter the workforce with real international experience in their respective fields.

-The Hospitality Industry, which includes not only hotels but also travel, tourism and a host of other service oriented sectors, has long been at the forefront of globalization thanks to its ability to interconnect the world.
-By its very nature, Hospitality is an industry that defines globalization by crossing cultural boundaries and connecting peoples of all walks of life.
+The Hospitality Industry, which includes not only hotels but also travel, tourism, and a host of other service-oriented sectors, has long been at the forefront of globalization thanks to its ability to interconnect the world.
+By its very nature, Hospitality is an industry that defines globalization by crossing cultural boundaries and connecting people of all walks of life.

 To be successful in such a dynamic industry, hotels and other hospitality businesses rely heavily on qualified personnel who have experience dealing with different cultures, possess strong language and communication skills, and most essentially – practical skills obtained through intensive internships in hotels around the world.
 Since its very inception, Les Roches Marbella’s educational mission has placed utmost importance on developing these specific skills sets.